Save $40 (was

 Connect with matches to discover your shared matrilineal ancestry.

 View and explore your mtDNA matches’ Family Trees.

 Follow the path of your direct matrilineal ancestors

-Use mtDNA to determine where your direct maternal ancestors came from, their locations in historic times and how they migrated throughout the world.
+Use mtDNA to determine where your direct maternal line’s ancestors came from, their locations in historic times, and how they migrated throughout the world.

 mtDNA refers to mitochondrial DNA which is passed from mother to child.
 While men receive mitochondrial DNA from their mother, they do not pass it on to their children.
 Testing mtDNA allows for investigation into your maternal line and can help identify living relatives whose mtDNA is similar to yours, as well as ancient migration routes your maternal ancestors may have taken.